genelet/godbi/README.md

 ## Chapter 2.
 MODEL USAGE

-In this usage, we start by define an `action` on database table.
 The following _CRUD_ actions, and associated _REST_ methods, are pre-defined in our package:

 HTTP METHOD | Web URL | CRUD | Function Name | Meaning